-There is no requirement or expectation that Recipients undertake each Eligible Activity or Eligible Use approved in their Assistance Agreements..
+There is no requirement or expectation that Recipients undertake each eligible activity or Eligible Use approved in their Assistance Agreements.
 At a minimum, Recipients will deploy CMF Awards towards at least one approved Eligible Use and at least one approved eligible activity to achieve the Affordable Housing and/or Economic Development targets described in their Assistance Agreements.

-Per the revised Interim Rule (effective June 25, 2024), the terms "Eligible Uses" and "Eligible Activities" were exchanged in the Assistance Agreement.
-The term "Eligible Uses" now has the same meaning as the term "Eligible Activities" as used in the Interim Rule (February 8, 2016) and conversely, the term "Eligible Activities" now has the same meaning as the term "Eligible Uses" as used in the Interim Rule (February 8, 2016).
+Per the revised Interim Rule (effective June 25, 2024), the terms "Eligible Uses" and "eligible activities" were changed in the Assistance Agreement.
+The term "Eligible Uses" in § 1807.301 of the revised Interim Rule (effective June 25, 2024) now has the same meaning as the term "eligible activities" as was used in § 1807.301 in the former Interim Rule (February 8, 2016).
+Conversely, the term "eligible activities" now has the same meaning as the term "Eligible Uses."
 This change was made to ensure consistency of the use of the term in the Interim Rule and the authorizing statute.

-Eligible Uses (formerly Eligible Activities) for CMF Awards include capitalizing Loan Loss Reserves (Housing and/or Economic Development), capitalizing a Revolving Loan Fund (Housing and/or Economic Development), capitalizing an Affordable Housing Fund (Housing only), capitalizing a fund to support Economic Development Activities (Economic Development only), making Risk-Sharing Loans (Housing and/or Economic Development), and providing Loan Guarantees (Housing and/or Economic Development).
-The following are eligible activities: Homeownership Affordable Housing, Rental Affordable Housing, Economic Development Activities, Direct Administrative Expenses, and Feasibility Determination Expenses.
-Note that Feasibility Determination Expenses are only an Eligible Use available to FY 2024 and later Awards.
+Eligible Uses (i.e., "eligible activities" for FY 2016 - FY 2023 Awards) for CMF Awards include capitalizing Loan Loss Reserves (Housing and/or Economic Development), capitalizing a Revolving Loan Fund (Housing and/or Economic Development), capitalizing an Affordable Housing Fund (Housing only), capitalizing a fund to support Economic Development Activities (Economic Development only), making Risk-Sharing Loans (Housing and/or Economic Development), and providing Loan Guarantees (Housing and/or Economic Development).

+The following are eligible activities (i.e., "Eligible Uses" for FY 2024 and subsequent Awards): Homeownership Affordable Housing, Rental Affordable Housing, Economic Development Activities, Direct Administrative Expenses, and Feasibility Determination Expenses.
+Note that Feasibility Determination Expenses are only an Eligible Use available to FY 2024 and subsequent Awards.

-2.2 May a Recipient use the CMF Award for any Eligible Use or Eligible Activity?
+2.2 May a Recipient use the CMF Award for any Eligible Use or eligible activity?

-Recipients of CMF Awards are only approved for specific Eligible Uses and Eligible Activities identified in Schedule 1 of their Assistance Agreement.
-For example, if a Recipient is not approved for Economic Development Activities (EDA), then the Recipient will need to request approval to capitalize a fund to support EDA.
-Please refer to Frequently Asked Questions 2.3 and 2.4 on how to request approval for an Eligible Use or Eligible Activity that is not currently approved.
+Recipients of CMF Awards are only approved for specific Eligible Uses and eligible activities identified in Schedule 1 of their Assistance Agreement.
+For example, if a Recipient is not approved for Economic Development Activities (EDA), then the Recipient will need to request approval from the CDFI Fund to capitalize a fund to support EDA.
+Please refer to Frequently Asked Questions 2.3 and 2.4 on how to request approval for an Eligible Use or eligible activity that is not currently approved.